 - 1. a.
 Requests by Students: These will be brought initially to the Director of Student Affairs, Ledford Student Center.
-The nature, scope and sponsorship of the event/ speaker will be determined as well as matters of scheduling and location. - Requests by faculty and/or administrative officers: Where seminary personnel are directly involved in the event and/or selection of the speaker, such requests will be channeled through the appropriate Executive Council member.
+The nature, scope and sponsorship of the event/speaker will be determined as well as matters of scheduling and location. - b.
+Requests by faculty and/or administrative officers: Where seminary personnel are directly involved in the event and/or selection of the speaker, such requests will be channeled through the appropriate Executive Council member.

 - c.
-Other requests: Inquiries not directly involving any of the ebove will be referred to the Assistant to the President for Communications. - Requests receiving a positive response in 1 above will then be channeled to the Executive Council by one of its members for review and determination. - 3.
-In addition to seeking approval for the event/speaker, the Seminary officer or faculty member channeling the request will also determine availability of date and facilities from the Student Development Office, Stealey Hall. - The President of the Seminary, as spokesman responsible to the public and the Convention, will be the final authority on such requests. - 5.
+Other requests: Inquiries not directly involving any of the above will be referred to the Communications Office. - 2.
+Requests receiving a positive response in 1 above will then be channeled to the Executive Council by one of its members for review and determination. - 3.
+In addition to seeking approval for the event/speaker, the Seminary officer or faculty member channeling the request will also determine availability of date and facilities from the Communications Office, Broyhill Hall. - 4.
+The President of the Seminary, as spokesman responsible to the public and the Convention, will be the final authority on such requests. - 5.
 Approval or disapproval of a request will be communicated to the person making the request by the appropriate Seminary Officer, faculty member, or the President. - 6.
 The above procedures do not apply to: (a) speakers, lecturers, and Chapel personnel arranged by or through appropriate faculty committees, and; (b) resource persons invited by or approved by the professors in scheduled courses.